gruns/orderedmultidict/README.md

 # orderedmultidict

-### omdict is an ordered multivalue dictionary that retains method parity with [dict](http://docs.python.org/library/stdtypes.html#dict).
+### omdict is an ordered multivalue dictionary that retains method parity with Python's [dict](http://docs.python.org/library/stdtypes.html#dict).

 A multivalue dictionary is a dictionary that can store multiple values per key.
 An ordered multivalue dictionary is a multivalue dictionary that retains